beapdk/PelletierDeKoninck-B-QLSC612/README.md

 ## PelletierDeKoninck-B-QLSC612

 This assignment holds the purpose of demonstrating how researchers can (easily) produce false positives or inflated prediction rates via p-hacking.
+See complete description with ```practical-assignment.md``` file.

 ### Installation requirements